Intercultural Marriage: Making It Work

 The Cultural Divide

 When a white person marries a person of color, they step into a new world.
 Their spouse knows how to navigate both the culture of their own race as well as the mainstream majority culture in America.
-For a while person who has only known that majority culture, it can be eye-opening to see things from a new perspective.
+For a white person who has only known that majority culture, it can be eye-opening to see things from a new perspective.

 For example, Christa Burson grew up in a white family who ran a buffalo ranch in rural Minnesota.
 She married Mike, who grew up in an African American family in Chicago, and the two liken their story to the country mouse meeting the city mouse.